-Figure 8 shows the optimization of an $\sqrt{iSWAP}$ gate for two transmons in the case of weak dissipation, where the decay and dephasing times from Table II have been increased by a factor of 10.
-A comparison of Fig. 8(a) with Fig. 7(a) shows that the convergence behavior is essentially the same except for the value of the asymptote.
-We find an asymptotic gate error of approximately $7 \times 10^{-3}$ with full dissipation, $7 \times 10^{-4}$ with weak dissipation, and no asymptote without dissipation (data not shown).
+Figure 8 shows the optimization of a \sqrt{iSWAP} gate for two transmons in the case of weak dissipation, where the decay and dephasing times from table 2 have been increased by a factor of 10.
+A comparison of figure 8(a) with figure 7(a) shows that the convergence behavior is essentially the same except for the value of the asymptote.
+We find an asymptotic gate error of approximately 7×10^{-3} with full dissipation, 7×10^{-4} with weak dissipation, and no asymptote without dissipation (data not shown).
 The value of the asymptote is logarithmically proportional to the decay and dephasing rates.
 This is as expected since the pulse duration is kept constant at 400 ns and the gate fidelity is solely limited by dissipation.
+Our claim that the dissipation only

+Figure 8.
+Optimizing a \sqrt{iSWAP} gate for two transmons with weak dissipation, using decay and dephasing times increased by a factor of 10 compared to figure 7 (with all quantities and labels as defined in figure 7).
+The gate duration is T = 400 ns.
+The weaker dissipation results in an asymptotic gate error of approximately 7×10^{-4} compared to 7×10^{-3} in figure 7, cf. the y-axis scales in both figures.

-Our claim that the dissipation only affects the asymptotic convergence is supported by a comparison of the initial convergence in Figs. 7(c) and 8(c), which remarkably are completely identical.
-Furthermore, the crossing between the black solid and red dot-dashed lines for the full basis and the three states with unequal weights near 1000 propagations and that between the blue dotted and orange dash-dash-dotted lines for the sets of 5, respectively 8, states near 1300 propagations in Fig. 8(d) can also be seen in Fig. 7(d).
+affects the asymptotic convergence is supported by a comparison of the initial convergence in figures 7(c) and 8(c), which remarkably are completely identical.
+Furthermore, the crossing between the black solid and red dot-dashed lines for the full basis and the three states with unequal weights near 1000 propagations and that between the blue dotted and orange dash-dash-dotted lines for the sets of 5, respectively 8, states near 1300 propagations in figure 8(d) can also be seen in figure 7(d).
 There are however some slight differences in the asymptotically reached values, in that the choice of 3 states (with both equal and unequal weights) reaches a slightly smaller gate error than in the case of full dissipation.
 Again, we expect that ultimately, all curves will converge to the same value.
 Which set of states reaches the best gate error at a specific point near the beginning of the asymptotic region seems to depend on the slope of the convergence curve as the limit is approached.
-This can depend on any number of factors including, e.g., the choice of $\lambda_a$ in Eq.
-(2).
+This can depend on any number of factors including, e.g., the choice of λ_a in equation (2).
 Again, empirically, the reduced sets of states show a significant numerical advantage over the full basis also for weak dissipation.